rebeccaramjiawan/e_line_simulation/README.md

 # Environment for studying the AWAKE Run 2 Electon Transfer Line

+Code for designing and optimising a 150 MeV electron beamline, including real world effects such as scattering within materials, magnet imperfections, misalignments, finite detector resolutions, realistic set-up procedures.

+The simulation code MAD-X was used to model the beam transport, with the bunch tracking simulated using PTC (polymorphic tracking code).
+The scattering foil was modelled using Multiple Coulomb Scattering in Python.
+Errors were added using Monte-Carlo methods, sampling from a Gaussian distribution.
+Encoded constraints include the tunnel width, the placement of plasma cells, the alignment of the laser lines.

 ### Functionality for optimisation, plotting, error studies, steering, etc.
-* For the pseudo-code for this algorithm see Appendix of this [paper](https://journals.aps.org/prab/pdf/10.1103/PhysRevAccelBeams.25.101602).
+* For the pseudo-code for these algorithms see Appendix of this [paper](https://journals.aps.org/prab/pdf/10.1103/PhysRevAccelBeams.25.101602).
 * Beamline sequence and model under `general_tt43_python.madx`.

 ## Optimiser: